datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

     ]
   ]

-In this case, all three source datasets has an email property.
-If the email in hr-person is not null, that email will be the value in our global property.
-Should it have a null value the email from crm-person will be evaluated, and so on.
+In this case, all three source datasets have an email property.
+If the email property from hr-person is not null it will be used for our global property.
+If it is null then the Email property from crm-person will be evaluated, and so on.

 .. code-block:: json
   :linenos: